The 5 Best iPhone Clipboard Managers

-You’ve probably used the iPhone clipboard more times than you can count for copying and pasting text between apps, but while the built-in clipboard is helpful, it has some limits.
+You’ve probably used the iPhone clipboard more times than you can count for copying and pasting text between apps.
+And while the built-in clipboard is helpful, it has some limits.
 Most notably, it can only store one piece of information at a time.

-But a number of third-party clipboard apps can step in and provide some additional features.
-Let’s take a look at what the iPhone’s built-in clipboard can do, and offer three great alternatives.
+Thankfully, a number of third-party clipboard apps can step in and provide some additional features.
+Let’s take a look at what the iPhone’s built-in clipboard can do, then offer some great alternative iPhone clipboard managers.

 A Look at the iPhone Clipboard

 By itself, the iPhone clipboard isn’t exactly impressive.
 There’s no actual clipboard app and no real way to find what’s stored on your iPhone.
-That’s because iOS can store exactly one piece of information—the last snippet copied—when you hold down the cursor and select Cut.
+That’s because iOS can store exactly one piece of information—the last snippet copied—when you hold down the cursor and select Cut or Copy.